VarLog/GetData_CourseProject/CodeBook.md

 	1. Split the dataset by subject.
 	2. For each subject split the dataset by activity.
 	3. For each subject and activity calculate average of each feature variable.
-	4. Store the results in a new dataset and return it.
+	4. Save the results in a new dataset and return it.
 * `run_analysis <- function (datadir="UCI HAR Dataset")`

-	This is agregate function with does following steps:
+	This is agregate function that does the following steps:
 	1. Run `get_dataset` and store the result dataset.
 	2. Run `get_tidy` and pass the stored dataset in it as an argument.
 	3. Return the result of `get_tidy`.